- 1 Counselling for the First Time.

 STEP THREE: Take note of which weekly session days and times are available.

-STEP FOUR: Get in contact (using the contact form) to tell me when you’d like to meet for an initial, no obligation to continue, session.
+STEP FOUR: Get in contact (using my contact form).
+I’ll need to know when you’d like to meet for our initial (no-obligation-to-continue-afterwards), session.

 STEP FIVE: if the appointment you prefer is still available, I’ll reserve it for us.
 I’ll also ask you to send a £30 deposit (payable online, using this page) to secure our first session.
 Otherwise, we’ll discuss a different day and time.